Ashan-FCC/maqe/README.md

 # maqe
 maqe backend

-1. Run composer to setup autoloading.
+1. Run composer to setup autoloading. <br>

 <code> composer install </code>

-2. To generate the tokens,
+2. To generate the tokens, <br>

 	create an instance of App\CodeGenerator
 	The parameters that must be passed in are token length, number of tokens Optional parameters are prefix and file location.

 <code> $generator = new App\CodeGenerator(10, 250, 'MY'); </code>